rodrigoalvesvieira/old-blog/README.md

 ## Copyright

-Copyright © 2011-2013 Rodrigo Alves Vieira.
+Copyright © 2011-2013 Rodrigo Alves.
 All Rights Reserved.

 [1]: http://0to255.com/2F6F20
 [2]: http://0to255.com/222